daniel-furman/daniel-furman-old/index.md

 ---

-My favorite pieces of shareable research.
-My previous interests include computational ecology (machine learning with geo-spatial information) and experimental geophysics (for ice sheet flow applications with mineral physics methods).
-I am excited to learn more!
+My favorite pieces of shareable research, in computational ecology (machine learning with geo-spatial information) and experimental geophysics (for ice sheet flow applications with mineral physics methods).
+I am stoked to keep learning!

 ---